chereskata/osmandcar/README.md

 * Improve rendering speed, by finishing the cleanup of Car.render.xml (as it is derrived from default.render.xml), because it's code is a mess and hugely uncommented with a lot of branches
 * Route line is displayed in solid color over every POI or traffic sign (OSMAnd issue, fixed in 4.3) <br>
   It could alternatively be translucent and dotted, but this also does not work.
 A bug report has been filed.
+* Display only device node of the enforcement relation (I do not know any way to distinguish relation members based on their role=*)

 <br>